 You don't have to produce the next Tom Brady to teach your kids the positive skills they get from sports.

-But life doesn't deal us all little Michael Jordans, Derek Jeters, or sisters like Serena and Venus Williams.
-In your head, you know that what counts in the long run is not that your kids excel, but that they try, that they learn what it's like to test their bodies in competition.
+Most parents want their kids to be successful in sports.
+But life doesn't deal us all little Michael Jordans, Derek Jeters, or Mia Hamms.
+What counts in the long run is not that your kids excel in sports, but that they try, that they learn what it's like to test their bodies in competition.

-To get your head and heart to work together, try these dad-and-coach-tested tips.
-They'll get your kids into sports, keep them from quitting, and develop their lifelong love of playing for the sheer fun of it.
+These tips will help you get your kids into the game, keep them from quitting, and develop their lifelong love of playing for the sheer fun of it.

 To keep your kids from quitting as soon as they "don't like it" or "get too tired" or "will never be any good," give them short term goals: "Finish one week (month, game, season), then we'll talk about it and you can make the final choice."
 When my daughter hit a low point and wanted to quit cross-country one year, I urged her to finish the month.
 After that, she decided to finish the season and signed up for the next year.